 - I got her to take some cod liver oil about 6 times in the past two weeks, so I’m not sure if that contributed.

-Eight months later, I got the news back that all four teeth had hardened – the cavities are gone.
+Eight months after we fixed her ties, I got the news back that all four teeth had hardened – the cavities were gone.
 Her teeth are thin now, so they may chip a bit more in the front.
 They also have staining in the front, but the decay isn’t progressing any longer.
 I’m elated!
 It’s very possible if we had gone to a less progressive dentist, my daughter would have ended up with a lot of unneeded dental work.
 As it stands, I’m going to continue doing what we’re doing to try to keep her teeth healthy and prevent the decay from returning.

 I believe the key factors in healing her teeth were: Ozone treatments, frequent brushing, xylitol, and a fairly clean diet low in processed foods.
 Those things and nightly MI paste were the only things we consistently did.